Meet the team

 I’ve run youth groups, shown scouts on camp how to build bridges, death slides and towers (one time all three in one go – and nobody died!), been involved in many voluntary organisations, underwater clean-ups, turtle watching and others.
 I like to travel and scuba dive, if possible.
 If you come on one of the Sharklab-Malta snorkels, I may be your guide.

-My name is Alex Buttigieg , better known to all my friends as “The Sharkman”.
-Why?
-Well it is because of the love and deep passion that I share for this magnificent creature.
-I am 63 years old and come from the tiny Mediterranean Island of Malta.
+My name is Alex Buttigieg, better known to all my friends as “The Sharkman”.
+I am a retired professional scuba diving Instructor from the tiny Mediterranean Island of Malta.

-I have dived with and studied sharks in many parts of the world including South Africa, Fiji and in Malta.
-I also take an active part in many international campaigns for shark protection.
-In 2001 “Sharkman’s World” won the Best Personal Website Award in the Malta Web Awards.
+I have dived with and studied sharks in many parts of the world.
+I also take an active part in many international conferences and campaigns for shark protection.

 Meet our interns